-- 1 The deadline for the submission of FLARE proposals is 15 November 2016. - 2 FLARE proposals must be submitted using the my SNF online proposal submission system. - 3 FLARE grants can have a duration between one and four years. - 4 The research plan is limited to a ten-page general description of the experiment, plus a maximum of five pages per individual subpart, each structured as follows: - current status of the subpart of the experiment - b) planned activities (including a detailed explanation of the requested costs) - relevance and impact relative to the overall experiment c) - schedule and milestones - 5 The research plan is supplemented with a "business plan" consisting of a financial overview of the whole experiment and the planned deliverables and financial commitments of the Swiss participants over the duration of the experiment.
-If possible, the financial commitments of the Swiss participants have to be justified by copies of official documents attached to the business plan. - 6 All other funds that are available for the experiment, or that were requested from other funding sources, must be declared in the proposal.
+- a) current status of the subpart of the experiment - b) planned activities (including a detailed explanation of the requested costs) - c) scientific relevance and impact relative to the overall experiment - d) schedule and milestones - 5 The research plan is supplemented with a "business plan" consisting of a financial overview of the whole experiment and the planned deliverables and financial commitments of the Swiss participants over the duration of the experiment.
+If possible, the financial commitments of the Swiss participants have to be justified with copies of official documents attached to the business plan. - 6 All other funds, including scientific manpower, that are available to the applicants for the experiment, or that were requested by the applicants from other funding sources, must be declared in the proposal.